Code of Conduct 2022

 We develop innovative financial solutions and advisory services that aim to create positive long-term benefits for clients and shareholders, as well as for the environment and communities across the world.
 The Morgan Stanley Institute for Sustainable Investing supports these activities and drives sustainable investment by fostering innovation, delivering thought leadership that empowers investors, and developing the next generation of sustainable finance leaders.

 Morgan Stanley is taking steps to position itself for success in a world shaped by climate change.
 In September 2020, the Firm announced its commitment to reach net-zero financed emissions by 2050.
 Our new commitment positions Morgan Stanley at the forefront of the immense financing required to achieve net-zero emissions globally.
 We will continue to partner with clients and stakeholders to mobilize capital at scale for the low-carbon transition.
 By incorporating climate considerations into our business activities, we aim to manage our business for the long term while providing value for our clients and shareholders.
 As sustainable investing has surged across global markets, we seek to scale innovative financial solutions that mitigate climate change and promote economic resilience.
-For more information, read our 2020 Task Force on Climate-related Financial Disclosures Report.
+For more information, read our latest Climate Report and our net-zero webpage.

 Morgan Stanley is committed to responsible corporate citizenship and to conducting our business operations in ways that seek to respect, protect and promote the full range of human rights.
 For more information, see our Statement on Human Rights and our Modern Slavery and Human Trafficking Statement, which are available here.